Watford FC Profile

 The Hornets would then endure a few mediocre seasons in the Championship and at one point were even under threat of entering administration.
 They were managed by Malky Mackay and Sean Dyche during this period before being bought out by the Pozzo family in 2012.
 They replaced Dyche with Chelsea legend Gianfranco Zola.

-The Pozzo family and modern day Watford
+The Pozzo family and the managerial merry-go-round

 In their first season, the Pozzo family and Zola achieved a third-place finish in the Championship, just missing out on Premier League football after losing 1-0 to Crystal Palace in the play-off final.
 Zola was sacked in December 2013 and replaced by Giuseppe Sannino.